Puthagam: Release

 The distribution rights for Puthagam in Tamil Nadu were bought by Gemini Film Circuit, which had produced and distributed Nanban.
 The film was released on 14 January 2013 on the eve of Pongal festival.
 The publicity for the film was weak and it took a poor opening at the box office with the grossing of ₹3.5 lakh in the first week.
 The film opened with 64 shows on its first weekend in Chennai box office.
 It was removed after one week.
 It sold 3,900 tickets in Chennai during its lifetime.

 Critical reception

 Indiaglitz wrote:"what could have been a racy and an innovative thriller was plagued by mediocre screenplay which drags the movie in and out.
 Puthagam the movie is a slow oozing out thriller".
-Times of India wrote:"'Puthagam' doesn't turn out to the fast-paced read it had the potential to be".
+The Times of India wrote, "'Puthagam' doesn't turn out to the fast-paced read it had the potential to be".
 Behindwoods wrote:"the result of what might have been an edge of the seat thriller turns into a long drama filled with the usual sentiments played by usual characters".